minhphan88/minhphan88.github.io/_others/dashboard.md

   1. People love to play:

       Interactive visualisation appeals to our curious nature and desire to play [(Murray 2013, page 26-27)][https://www.imel.ba/edukacija/interactivedatavisualizationfortheweb.pdf].

+  2. Minimal viable product:

+      The project improve my understanding to what a M.V.P is:  It does not has to be perfect, but